ShaunCurtis/Blazr.TabControl/readme.md

         => _blazrTabControl?.SetTab(id);
 }
 ```
+## Summary

+It's important to understand that the `BlazrTab` components are rendered on the first render of the `BlazorTabControl` and then discarded.
+The Renderer will de-reference them and leave the GC to remove them.
+The `BlazrTab`'s content is a `RenderFragment` owned by `BlazorTabControl`.
+This gets passed back in the `TabData` object.  `BlazorTabControl` adds the active tab's `RenderFragment` to it's rendered content.

 ## Why shouldn't you cascade a Component

-1. It's not your object.
-It's owned and managed by the Renderer.
+1. It's not your object: it's owned and managed by the Renderer.
 2. It exposes a lot of functionality that isn't applicable outside the context of the render, and calling say `SetParamnetersAsync` can be disasterous.
 3. Referenced objects such as services may not be in the state you expect them if you hold a reference to the component, but the Renderer has finished with it.
 4. If the component implements `I{Async}Disposable` then it will be disposed when the Renderer is finished with it (but you may not be).